adogio/dogUI/documents/vue_api.md

         -   Sample -> inf
 -   Props
     -   Info: String -> the title that displayed on block's top.
-    -   Icon: String -> the font awesome icon that displayed on left site of info.
+    -   Icon: String -> the font awesome icon that displayed on left site of info. (optional)
         -   If no icon proped will appear with default infotmation-o of font awesome
 -   Slots
     -   Content of information

+### static

+-   Component
+    -   Tag name
+        -   Regular -> dog-static
+        -   Sample -> sta
+-   Props
+    -   Icon: String -> the font awesome icon that displayed on left site of info. (optional)
+        -   If no icon proped will appear with default arraw-right of font awesome
+-   Slots
+    -   Content of static information
+-   Warning
+    -   This component only render once, content will never change after mounted

+### small

+-   Component
+    -   Tag name
+        -   Regular -> dog-small
+        -   Sample -> sma
+-   Props
+    -   Icon: String -> the font awesome icon that displayed on left site of info. (optional)
+        -   If no icon proped will appear with default arraw-right of font awesome
+-   Slots
+    -   Content of static information
+-   Warning
+    -   This component only render once, content will never change after mounted

 ### select